datacarpentry/R-ecology-lesson/motivation.md

 ## Not only R is free, but it is also open-source and cross-platform

-There is no black magic involved, anyone can inspect the source code to see how R works.
+Anyone can inspect the source code to see how R works.
 Because of this transparency, there is less chance for mistakes, and if you (or someone else) find some, you can report and fix bugs.